-Hidden hunger is affecting a significant portion of the population all over the globe and this problem must be eliminated to reduce disease burden and health disorders.
+Elimination of Hidden Hunger is affecting a significant portion of the population all over the globe and this problem must be eliminated to reduce disease burden and health disorders.
 Remobilization of some nutrients from vegetative tissues occurs during the senescence of developmental stages.
 Typically mass senescence occurs at the end of growing seasons.
 Most likely the remobilized nutrients move to develop seeds in the annual crop species.

 Stages of Remobilization

-Nutrient mobilization can be estimated by the apparent remobilization method that simply relies on the number of total nutrients that are present in different organs of plants at different times and developmental stages.
+Nutrient mobilization can be estimated by the apparent remobilization method that simply relies on the number of total nutrients.
+That is present in different organs of plants at different times and developmental stages.
 Mostly immobilization occurs by the phloem pathways and all macronutrients other than Calcium can easily move through the phloem.
 While, micronutrients show moderate mobility in the phloem but there is an exception for manganese.
 Like This: How to Make High Quality Phosphorus Fertilizer DIY

 Seasonal Patterns Related to Micronutrient Remobilization